Worried about coronavirus? If your loved one is over 60, read this - Local News 8

 We spoke to two geriatricians and pulled guidance from the Centers for Disease Control and Prevention to assemble what people 60 and up need to know about the novel coronavirus.

-You can download a sheet of that information (in English and Spanish) and share with your loved ones.
+You can download a sheet of that information (in English, Spanish and Chinese) and share with your loved ones.
 But remember: Recommendations for Covid-19 may change as officials learn more, so monitor your local health department and the CDC for updates.

 What’s your risk level